 Let the cookies cool for 5 minutes on the baking sheet then transfer to a wire rack to cool completely.
 Once cool, frost and decorate.

 - Tip: I like to bake the cut out cookies until golden brown around the edges (vs the drop cookies which I don’t) because it’s a little easier to frost cookies with arms/legs/boots, etc when they’re a bit sturdier.
 Still soft, but just a touch sturdier.

 Yes!
 Both the dough and baked gluten free sugar cookies freeze beautifully.

 - To freeze the dough: Divide the dough in half then wrap each half tightly in plastic wrap.
 Place inside a Ziplock freezer bag then freeze.
 Thaw the dough in the refrigerator overnight then bake per recipe instructions.

 - To freeze the baked cookies: Cool cookies completely then layer in a Ziplock freezer bag and freeze.
 Eat or frost directly from the freezer – they thaw quickly.

 I hope you LOVE these sweet and chewy gluten free sugar cookies.
-Take it from me – the girl who lost count of how many she ate – they’re super fun to make, but even more fun to eat.
+Take it from me – the girl who always loses count of how many she devours – they’re super fun to make, but even more fun to eat.
 Enjoy!